Image credit: Carter's

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Carter's “Good”.
 It doesn’t appear to use animal-derived materials but doesn’t claim to be a vegan brand.

-Based on all publicly available information we’ve reviewed, we rate Carter's “Not Good Enough” overall.
+Based on all publicly available information we’ve reviewed, we rate Carter's “It's a Start” overall.